How to Ship Jewelry Safely: The Expert Guide (2026)

 FedEx & UPS: Excellent for speed.
 Their "Overnight" or "2-Day" services are recommended because the package bypasses many sorting hubs where theft can occur.

 USPS Registered Mail: Considered the most secure option for domestic shipping because the package is kept under lock and key.
 However, it is very slow (can take up to 2 weeks).
+For more details on costs, read our 2026 Guide to USPS Insurance.

 International Shipping Options